Building the Evidence Base for Nature Projects to Enhance Agricultural Resilience

 Why is this region so significant?

-The Upper Paranapanema Basin is a key agricultural region, with approximately X% of its land area dedicated to farming.
-Soy cultivation is the dominant agricultural activity, accounting for X% of total production.
+The Upper Paranapanema Basin is a major farming region, with X% of land used for agriculture.

-The region is also one of Brazil’s most important landscapes for biodiversity and water security.
-It sits at the interface of the Cerrado and Atlantic Forest biomes, and provides important habitat for many endangered species of animals and plants.
+The region is also one of Brazil’s most important landscapes for biodiversity and water security supporting many endangered species.

-UFSCAR's research is focused on the Upper Paranapanema Basin, a 22,500 km² watershed located in the state of São Paulo, in Brazil.
+The data platform is built on research that is relevant to the Upper Paranapanema Basin, a 22,500 km² watershed located in the state of São Paulo, in Brazil.

 Data platform structure